-Insert the amount of fuel found in the fuel tank of the container if the container is equipped with a generator/fuel tank.
-Example: 25%, 50%, 75%.
+Insert the amount of fuel found in the fuel tank of the vehicle.

 Note: Unless exempted by a competent national authority, the current ICAO/IATA or other military regulations apply (operator-dependent).
 Operators may demand more stringent rules to be followed.